neondatabase/website/content/docs/reference/pg-extensions.md

 SELECT * FROM pg_extension;
 ```

-You can update an extension to the latest version using `ALTER EXTENSION name UPDATE [ TO new_version ]` syntax.
+You can update an extension to the latest version using `ALTER EXTENSION <extension_name> UPDATE TO <new_version>` syntax.
 For example:

   ```sql
   ALTER EXTENSION postgis_topology UPDATE TO '3.3.2';